sammyschneider/ProductPlan-Homework/README.md

     <img src="ProductPlan - On Boarding - 12.png" alt="alt text" width="600"/>

-Now that we can create three bars, that's it!
+Now that we place three bars, that's it!

 8. Please use React.js in completing the task.
 9. Use the following API calls to populate any or all parts of page.
 The data returned may not reflect the amounts in the On Boarding pngs.
 Assume that the data from these calls is correct.